 *This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What Does Linden Flower Tea Taste Like?
-Linden tea as a quite complex overall flavor. it is sweet with a strong but delicate floral taste.
+Linden tea has a quite complex overall flavor.
+It is sweet with a strong but delicate floral taste.
 The overall infusion is quite refreshing and has a very slight citrusy note to it.

 If you are just interested in finding a great linden flower tea to try then I suggest Frontier Co-op Whole Linden Flowers(*affiliate link), available on Amazon.